Ghini/ghini.desktop/doc/gui-test-plan.md

 - formatting and version/database checks
 - GTK smoke checks
-- a small stable subset of Dogtail GUI E2E tests for startup, search, and simple create workflows
+- a small stable subset of Dogtail GUI E2E tests for startup, main-search autocomplete, search, and simple create workflows

 Keep this suite conservative.
 Add a test to smoke only when it is deterministic, fast, and covers a workflow whose failure should stop normal development.